 Because of saturation properties of soft ferromagnetic materials and of problems associated with the cooling of coils, the magnetic field strength achievable in small working volumes becomes smaller as the linear dimensions of an electromagnet become smaller.
 Since permanent magnets do not have the coil cooling problems, they can produce much larger fields than electromagnets when magnetically relevant dimensions have to be small.
 For that reason, permanent magnet undulators/wigglers and charged particle beam handling magnets have been developed over the last few years.
-It is the purpose of this project to bring the permanent magnet devices developed so far to maturity with regard to reliability and field quality.
+It is the purpose of this project to further explore the magnet devices with regard to their reliability and field quality.
 Consequently, the effect of construction and material tolerances on field quality will be investigated, and improved construction methods will be developed.
 In addition, work will proceed to incorporate permanent magnet materials into electromagnets, to make it possible to produce with permanent magnets assisted electromagnets fields of the same strength that permanent magnets produce.
 This work is particularly important for tapered undulators in free electron lasers, where one needs the combination of permanent magnet strength and electromagnet variability.
 In addition to developing new concepts, the tools employed to achieve these goals (a combination of analytical models, computer analysis and synthesis, and experimental work) will be perfected.

-20. ACCELERATION OF A COMPACT TORUS PLASMA RING LAWRENCE LIVERMORE NATIONAL LABORATORY P.O.
+14. ACCELERATION OF A COMPACT TURUS PLASMA RING LAWRENCE LIVERMORE NATIONAL LABORATORY P.O.
 Box 5511 Livermore, California 94550

 Charles Hartman Date Started: July 1, 1985

-\$292,000 Anticipated Duration: 3 years
+\$446,000 Anticipated Duration: 4 years